-TPS - Understanding the ACT Exam
+Understanding the ACT Test

 The purpose of this page is to help you understand the ACT, find a tutor, answer frequently asked questions, and offer helpful tips/tricks for studying.
 We will also supply you with a number of links to informational sites on the ACT.